Egg Salad

 Egg salad doesn’t get enough credit or attention, if you ask me.

-[Like warm roasted brussels sprouts with candied pecans and ricotta salata, or shredded brussels sprout salad with crispy goat cheese].
+Like take these warm roasted brussels sprouts with candied pecans and ricotta salata or shredded brussels sprout salad with crispy goat cheese.
+Both are SO good.

-In a similar way, egg salad needs to be prepared with good technique and ingredients.
+In a similar way, this needs to be prepared with good technique and ingredients.

-In a nutshell, you want to gently place the eggs into boiling water for 12 minutes (keeping the boil at a gentle bubble, not a raging boil), then transfer the eggs to an ice bath for 5 minutes, and peel.
+In a nutshell, you want to gently place eggs into boiling water for 13 minutes (keeping the boil at a gentle bubble, not a raging boil), then transfer the eggs to an ice bath for a minute to stop the cooking, and peel.
+If you can, try to use older eggs instead of fresh eggs.

 Now it’s time to add all the freshness and flavor.